 If the regulator is disabled, a separate Power-up Timer (PWRT) is automatically enabled.
 The PWRT adds a fixed delay of 64 ms nominal delay at device start-up (POR or BOR only).

-When waking up from Sleep with the regulator disabled, the PMSLP bit determines the wake-up time.
-When operating with the regulator disabled, setting PMSLP can decrease the device wake-up time.
+When waking up from Sleep with the regulator disabled, TPM is used to determine the wake-up time.
+To decrease the device wake-up time when operating with the regulator disabled, the PMSLP bit can be set.